 To view information about our mission, vision, goals, and our Statement on Diversity, please visit our about page.

-The Housing Conferences Services Program provides a valuable service for the university as we partner with other departments, as well as the community, in order to reach out and provide educational ‘live-in’ opportunities for various camps and conferences.
+The Housing Conferences Services (HCS) Program provides a valuable service for the university as we partner with other departments, as well as the community, in order to reach out and provide educational ‘live-in’ opportunities for various camps and conferences.
 This also serves to utilize the facilities in order to generate revenue for the department.
-Our program design is to provide a safe, clean housing environment for the conference guests while providing professional services.
+Our program is designed to provide a safe, clean, and inclusive housing environment for the conference guests while delivering professional services.
 This will create a positive impact on potential UCF students as well as the community.

-The Department of Housing and Residence Life employs Conference Assistants to work with the conference groups that reside in the UCF residence halls and apartments during the summer.
+The Department of Housing and Residence Life employs Conference Assistants (CA) to work with the conference groups that reside in the UCF residence halls and apartments during the Summer.
 The CA position is a ‘live in’ position that requires the CA to live in an assigned on-campus efficiency for the summer.
-The CA is responsible for assisting with the functioning of the conference program including; assisting with group logistics, promoting a safe and comfortable building environment, and for serving as a departmental and university role model.
+The CA is responsible for assisting with the functioning of the conference program, including: assisting with group logistics, promoting a safe and comfortable building environment, providing excellent customer service, and serving as a departmental and university role model.

-The department will consider candidates for interviews based upon application information, and qualifications.
-Records such as GPA, resume and university records are used in this process.
+The department will consider candidates for interviews based upon application information and qualifications.
+Records such as GPA, class standing, and university records are used in this process.
 UCF conduct status information will be verified with official University records.